stef-cruz/open_rent/README.md

 #### Delete profile

-The option to delete the profile sits under the privacy tab, where the user is prompted with the option to delete profile or cancel action.
+The option to delete the profile sits under the privacy tab, where the modal gives the user the option to delete profile or cancel action.

 <img src="https://github.com/stefcruz/ci_milestone3/blob/master/app/static/images/readme_md/delete-profile.png" width="400">